jjbailey/sentinal/README.md

 - sentinal reports free space for unprivileged users, which may be less than privileged users' values reported by disk utility programs.

-- sentinal configuration without direct log handling (`command` and `pipename` are unset) does not start the worker thread, leaving the other threads to watch the logs and disk space as they would normally.

 - The `loglimit` key represents bytes written to disk.
 When `command` specifies a compression program, log rotation occurs after sentinal writes `loglimit` bytes post-compression.
-If unset or zero, some form of manual log rotation is required.
+If unset or zero, the task requires some form of manual log rotation.

 - sentinal removes empty subdirectories within `dirname`.
-To negate this behavior, create a file in the subdirectory, where the file name does not match `pcrestr`, for example, `.persist`.
+To negate this behavior, create a file in the subdirectory with a file name that does not match `pcrestr`, for example, `.persist`.